Charlie Plummer: Career

 In 2020, Plummer starred in Thor Freudenthal's drama Words on Bathroom Walls, playing a young man diagnosed with schizophrenia, and headlined the dark comedy Spontaneous, directed by Brian Duffield and based on the novel of the same name by Aaron Starmer.
 Both films received positive reviews.
 In 2022, Plummer starred in the coming of age drama Wildflower.
 The film received mixed reviews from critics.
 In 2023, he starred in National Anthem as Dylan, directed by Luke Gilford, which premiered at the 2023 SXSW Festival.
 The film was met with positive critical reviews, and his performance received critical acclaim.

 Personal life

-Plummer lives in New York City and is a vegan.
-Prior to pursuing a full-time acting career, Plummer had considered dropping acting to become a general manager for a football team due to his passion for the sport.
+Plummer lives in New York City and is a vegetarian.
+Prior to pursuing a full-time acting career, Plummer had considered dropping acting to work towards becoming a general manager for a football team due to his passion for the sport.